TBunny187/HTML-and-CSS-projects/README.md

 # HTML-and-CSS-projects
-Repo for HTML and CSS projects done on The Tech Academy
+In this repo, will be projects currently being worked on and completed, using HTML and CSS, from the Tech Academy bootcamp.